lrspeiser/DensityDependentMetricModel/docs/paper.md

 ### 8A.5 Preliminary batch evidence summary (this work)

+See docs/ed_sparc_stats.md and images/ed_sparc_hist_dlogz.png for an auto-generated summary: fraction with ΔlogZ(TFR−GR)>10, median and IQR across the current sample, and a histogram panel.

 We ran a preliminary batch (N=10 galaxies) using the new batch runner with matched dynesty controls (nlive=400, maxcall=80k, dlogz_target=0.02, σ_floor=0).
 The aggregated table and per-galaxy JSON sidecars are available here:
 - Table: docs/ed_sparc_table.md
 - CSV: ed_sparc_batch.csv